 Beautiful mini sandwiches with the Amador restaurant logo.
 They were a deluxe version of a Caesar salad, topped with Spanish “Cecina de Leon” beef ham.

 The Happy Eggplant Badge for a delightful appetizer.
 5 eggplants.

 Small tartalettes with tomato macaroni and eggplant mousse.
 Served on extraordinary ceramics.
 4 eggplants.

 The gazpacho in chip form was surprising.
 There was tomato espuma with shrimp waiting for us underneath.
 A basil granita added contrast.
 3 eggplants.

 Dungeness crab/Bell pepper/Pimenton

 We had a lot of fun with this dish.
 Clouds of liquid nitrogen always impress me.
 Aside from the visual appeal, these crab cakes were also incredibly tasty and intriguing.
 Crispy on the outside with a porous texture and tender on the inside.
 They were pleasantly spicy and papery.
 Sensational!
-In the vegetarian version mushrooms were used instead of the crab.
-These delicacies get the the Happy Eggplant Badge, of course.
+In the vegetarian version mushrooms were used instead of crab.
+These delicacies get the Happy Eggplant Badge, of course.
 5 eggplants.

 Mar Y Muntanya

 After the appetizers, baked goods were served while waiting for the main courses.
 There were two types of sourdough bread and wheat fingers.
 As accompaniments we had Maldon flake salt from England, two kinds of Spanish olive oil and a French butter.
 3 eggplants.

 Hazelnut milk foam, butter ice cream, excellent sturgeon caviar, and boiled oysters.
 This is the Chef’s signature dish.
 Harmonious and delicate.
 The flavors composed perfectly.
 The well-deserved Happy Eggplant Badge!
 5 eggplants.